 What is in a building contract?

-1 The building contract itself.
-This is a legal document, usually in standard form.
+1 The building contract.
+This is a legal document.
 It sets out the role, rights and responsibilities of the consumer and the builder.
 A number of standard form contracts are available.
 If you are unsure about which one is appropriate for your project, you should consult your lawyer.

 2 The specification.
 This is a listing of the work to be carried out, the items to be supplied and installed by the builder and the manner in which certain work is to be undertaken.
 It is a technical document and you should consult the builder or an architect if you are unsure about its contents.

 3 The drawings or plans.
 These are prepared by either your or the builder’s draftsperson or architect.
 Review them carefully to ensure that they detail the work in accordance with your intentions.
 Ensure they have been approved by the building surveyor and bear their stamp of approval.

 To avoid any later confusion, at contract signing time, request at least two copies of all contract documents and ensure you and the builder sign each page of each document.

 The DBC Act contains provisions that apply to all contracts for domestic building work.
 It contains more onerous provisions that apply to contracts for major domestic building work, being contracts for domestic building work with a value of more than $10 000.
 This section deals with the provisions that apply to all domestic building contracts.

 Section 8 of the DBC Act implies in all contracts for domestic building work the following warranties:

 • the builder will carry out the work in a proper and workmanlike manner and in accordance with the plans and specifications set out in the contract;

 • the materials to be supplied by the builder will be good and suitable for the purpose for which they are used and, unless otherwise stated, those materials will be new;